luciegaba/dockerise-spotify-dashboard/README.md

 * Some Docker Images each folder corresponds to an Image to build (with Python)):
     * collect_from_spotify_api : Request data from Spotify with Python (with Spotipy package)
     * dash_app_analytics : Create a user web-app on local host with Dash
-    * mysql (only additional files for MySQL Image): Allow to create 2 tables with MySQL Image (with 01-databases.sql)